vir-felix/sti-frontend/content/site/en/index.md

 # Tell your national regulators and <br> BEREC to protect net neutrality

-Tell your regulators your opinion on the new net neutrality rules by using the questionnaire tool below.
-By answering any number of questions in the multiple choice and open questions parts an email will be generated for you.
-Your email will be submitted by us to the EU Telecoms Regulators (BEREC).

 {{ BEGIN QUESTIONNAIRE-IFRAME }}
 {{ END QUESTIONNAIRE-IFRAME }}